Responsible Travel Guide: Thailand

-Today, Kyoto is a modern city, but its traditions and charm can be found just underneath the surface, with tranquil walks through the cherry blossoms, the sacred shrines nestled between office buildings and teahouse district of Gion, where you may be lucky enough to spot a mysterious geisha.
+Today, Kyoto is a modern city, but its traditions and charm can be found just underneath the surface, with tranquil walks through the cherry blossoms, the sacred shrines nestled between office buildings and the teahouse district of Gion, where you may be lucky enough to spot a mysterious geisha.

-From Kyoto, you’ll take a trip east to the foot of the Higashiyama Mountains to visit Gesshin-in temple.
+From Kyoto, you’ll take a trip east to the foot of the Higashiyama Mountains to visit the Gesshin-in temple.
 This spiritual place is where you will take part in a traditional Zazen meditation.

-Teramae Join, the head priest at the temple complex, will guide you through positioning, breathing and focus, before you embark on a 10-minute journey through meditation.
+Teramae Join, the head priest at the temple complex, will guide you through positioning, breathing and focus before you embark on a 10-minute journey through meditation.

 When the bell rings and time is up, you’ll also have the chance to learn more about Zen and ask any questions you may have.

 The next leg of your Japan tour takes you down the coast to Hiroshima, via a thrilling ride on the Shinkansen bullet train.
-You’ll be provided with Nozomi Super Express Ordinary tickets, which turns the 236-mile route into a journey of just over an hour and a half.
+You’ll be provided with Nozomi Super Express Ordinary tickets, which turn the 236-mile route into a journey of just over an hour and a half.

 Hiroshima is infamous for the devastating atomic bombs which fell on the city at the end of World War II.
 However, today Hiroshima is a thriving city with much to offer visitors.
 You’ll be joined by a private guide, who will give you an insight into Hiroshima’s rebirth into a culture and business hub.